 Seeing how much businesses suffered during the first lockdown, there was much trepidation about the second wave.
 When I say suffer, I do not mean 4Syte per se because we fared well and wrote a lot of new business, as well as tried our hardest to keep the cash flowing and the costs down for our clients.
 I was amazed to see their resilience which says a lot about our SME entrepreneurs and the contribution they make to the country.
 Generally, they fared well in the circumstances and only those unfortunate souls engaged in or exposed to certain hospitality or retail sectors really continue to suffer now.
 Hopefully, a combination of Government assistance and a bounce back to good fortune post vaccine will help those businesses come out the other side.

 I am a freeman of the Worshipful Company of Entrepreneurs.
 Their motto is “Dare, Create, Succeed”.
 How true are those words to an entrepreneur to establish business in the first place, and they are equally apt qualities steering through a pandemic.

 Lockdown one, we all worked from home.
-Lockdown two, 90% of our staff really wanted to continue to work from the office.
+Lockdown two, 90% of the 4syte team really wanted to continue to work from the office.
 They enjoyed the camaraderie and creativity and fed off each other to generate a very positive ‘can-do’ attitude which really gave a boost to our business.
 We did not want to cut that off once again.
 Our clients seemed to carry on in the same vein, brushing aside the negativity and refusing to give up on their recovery.
 So, for business I think we have adapted to a changing world and our coping mechanisms are in place.